DashingAssassin/Design-Patterns/README.md

 Types of Design Patterns

-	1. Creational <br/>
+	1. Creational
-		a) It deals with creation of an object <br/>
+		a) It deals with creation of an object
-	2. Structural <br/>
+	2. Structural
-		a) It deals with the composition of object. <br/>
+		a) It deals with the composition of object.
 		b) More precisly what does a class contain? and what it's relationhip with other classes?
-Inheritance or composition <br/>
+Inheritance or composition
-	3. Behavioural <br/>
+	3. Behavioural
 		a) It deals with behaviour of object i.e. interaction between object <br/>

 Structural Design Pattern:-

-	Type:- <br/>
+	Type:-
-	1. Proxy Pattern <br/>
+	1. Proxy Pattern
-	2. Decorator Pattern <br/>
+	2. Decorator Pattern
-	3. Facade Pattern <br/>
+	3. Facade Pattern
-	4. Adapter Pattern <br/>
+	4. Adapter Pattern
-	5. FlyWeight Pattern <br/>
+	5. FlyWeight Pattern

-Proxy Pattern:- <br/>
+Proxy Pattern:-

 	A proxy hides the  complexitiy involved in communicating with real object.
-An object that represent another object.<br/>
+An object that represent another object.
 	E.g. A debit card is proxy to bank account.Any transation done by debit card result in decrease of amount in  bank account.
 	Similarly, you have to program an interaction with other remote object.
-In such scenario, <br/>
+In such scenario,
-		1. you would create proxy to take care of all external communications <br/>
+		1. you would create proxy to take care of all external communications
-		2. You would communicate with it as if it were residing in your local machine <br/>
- 	A good example is the EJB Home and Remote interfaces.
+		2. You would communicate with it as if it were residing in your local machine A good example is the EJB Home and Remote interfaces.